 FREE Calligraphy fonts

-Princella by Amar Lettering: The free version is available in OTF and TTF format, the free version is for non-commercial use only.
-The capital letters have playful swatches that make it perfect for projects like invitations or products that have capital letters on them like names and places.
+Princella by Amar Lettering: The free version is available in OTF and TTF format; the free version is for non-commercial use only.
+The capital letters have playful swatches that make them perfect for projects like invitations or products that have capital letters on them, like names and places.
 This font is not suitable for use in all caps.

-Brooke Smith Script by Mightype: The free version is only in TTF format, and while this font does not have strong thick and thins characteristic of calligraphy fonts.
+Brooke Smith Script by Mightype: The free version is only in TTF format, and while this font does not have strong thick and thin characteristics of calligraphy fonts.
 It has a lovely loose feel, and it would be perfect to pair with a sans serif font for your creative projects.

-Challista by Amar Lettering: The free version is available in OTF and also in TTF format, basic accents and multilingual support is also available in the free version and just like the rest.
-It's for personal use only, if you plan to make items for sale with this font, you will need to purchase the full version listed below.
+Challista by Amar Lettering: The free version is available in OTF and also in TTF format; basic accents and multilingual support is also available in the free version, just like the rest.
+It's for personal use only; if you plan to make items for sale with this font, you will need to purchase the full version listed below.

-Eritta by Amar Lettering: The free version is available in both TTF and OTF file format, the free version is for personal use only.
+Eritta by Amar Lettering: The free version is available in both TTF and OTF file formats; the free version is for personal use only.
 Alternates and ligatures are not included in the free version.
-It has a playful bounce in the baseline and swirls in most capital letters, the full version for sale has multilingual support and alternates with swirls and entry/exit strokes.
+It has a playful bounce in the baseline and swirls in most capital letters.
+The full version for sale has multilingual support and alternates with swirls and entry/exit strokes.

 Andora by Weape Design: The free version is only in TTF format.
 This font is bolder than most ones I shared before and is an example of a style more similar to “brush calligraphy” or sign painting.
 It's still a wonderful alternative when looking for a vintage look, and it pairs well with most serif and sans-serif fonts.

-Desyanti by Amar Lettering: The demo free version is available in OTF and TTF file format, the demo is for non-commercial use only.
-It has a bouncy descender motion on some letters that make it super lovely, the thickness on the downstrokes also makes it perfect for smaller pieces that still need attention, and I, personally, love how thin the upstrokes are.
+Desyanti by Amar Lettering: The demo free version is available in OTF and TTF file format; the demo is for non-commercial use only.
+It has a bouncy descender motion on some letters that makes it super lovely; the thickness on the downstrokes also makes it perfect for smaller pieces that still need attention, and I, personally, love how thin the upstrokes are.

 Signatra by Twicolabs Fontdation: The free version is available in OTF and also in the TTF file format.
 This font is another great example of a brush pen calligraphy effect, and I love how the upstrokes are a little thinner than the other examples of this same style.
 This style, similar to sign painting, is also very versatile when it comes to pairing with other fonts, making it a must-have in any font collection.

-Marchelina Script by Cotbada Studio: The free version only available in TTF file format, this means that only the standard characters are included and it does not support OpenType features.
+Marchelina Script by Cotbada Studio: The free version is only available in TTF file format; this means that only the standard characters are included and it does not support OpenType features.
 The full version, however, does have extra glyphs (alternates and ligatures) and includes commercial use.

 Trade Mark by Jroh Creative: The free version is available in OTF file format and has basic multilingual support.
 The full version allows commercial use and includes swatches as well as alternates and ligatures that make it such a fun font to work with.